astronomer/airflow-guides/guides/astro-python-sdk-etl.md

 ## Example ETL Implementation

-To show `astro` for ETL in action, we’ll start with a pretty common use case: managing billing data.
-In this first scenario, we need to extract customer subscription data by joining data from a CSV on S3 with the results of a query to our Snowflake database.
-Then, we need to perform some transformations on the data before loading it into a results table.
-First we'll show how to implement this without `astro`, and then we'll show how `astro` can make it easier.
+To show the Astro Python SDK in action, we’ll start with a simple ETL use case.
+In this first scenario, we need to load data from two CSVs in S3 into Snowflake.
+Then, we need to combine the data and perform some transformations before loading it into a results table.
+First we'll show how to implement this using built-in Airflow features, and then we'll show how the Astro Python SDK can make it easier.

-### The DAG Before Astro
+### The DAG before the Astro Python SDK

-Here is our billing subscription ETL DAG implemented with OSS Airflow operators and decorators, as well as the TaskFlow API:
+Here is our ETL DAG implemented with OSS Airflow operators and decorators, as well as the TaskFlow API.
+We take "homes" data from two CSVs in S3, load them to Snowflake, and perform two transformation tasks before appending the results to a reporting table.

 ```python
 from datetime import datetime